SeemuAli/BIOL68400_SS/README.md

 - pytest == X.X.

 ### Installation
-Download the script lrg2bed_test3.py to your local UNIX terminal.
-Then run like:
+Download the script lrg2bed_test3.py to your local computer which is equipped with the requirements.

 ### API Reference